PandaDoc/pandadoc-sfdc-examples/docs/Recipient.md

 - `global String objectName`: name of SObject in lowcase
 - `global String companyField`: SObject field name which should be used as recipient company
 - `global String emailField`: SObject field name which should be used as recipient email
-- `global Boolean filterIfChecked`: If equals to true than Recipient be filtered if value in filtering field equals to True.
-Otherwise Recipient be filtered if value in filtering field equals to False
+- `global Boolean filterIfChecked`: If True, then Recipient will be filtered if value in filtering field equals to True.
+Otherwise filters Recipient if value in filtering field equals to False.
 - `global String filteringField`: SObject field name which should be used as recipient filtering field
 - `global String firstNameField`: SObject field name which should be used as recipient first name
 - `global String lastNameField`: SObject field name which should be used as recipient last name